 ACADEMIC PROBATION AND SUSPENSION

 The maintenance of a C average, i.e. a grade point average of 2.0, is necessary for obtaining an academic degree from Saint Joseph Seminary College.
 Students whose semester average is below 2.0 will be placed on academic probation for the following semester.
 Freshman and transfer students will not be placed on probation for their first semester unless their grade point average is below 1.75.
 Probationary status will be extended beyond one semester only if progress is being made toward the attainment of the required grade point average.
 Failure to remedy the deficiency may result in the Academic Affairs Committee's recommending the student's suspension for a semester, at the end of which he or she may reapply for admission to Saint Joseph Seminary College and be readmitted on academic probation.
-Students may appeal the decision to the Academic Affairs Committee.
-The appeal process is printed in the student handbook.
+Students may appeal the decision to the President-Rector.
+The appeal process is on the college's Intranet site.
 Placement or retention on and removal from probation and suspension are noted on the student's transcript.
 Students attempting 6-11 semester hours will be subject to the same probation or suspension rules as listed above.